nycdsa/tech-action-working-group/src/_posts/2018-03-22-labor-and-muni-broadband.md

 title: VERIZON FIOS & THE LABOR PERSPECTIVE ON MUNICIPAL BROADBAND
 category: materials
 ---
-This March is a continuation of our January meeting on private vs. public internet.
-The topic this time is **Verizon FiOS & the Labor Perspective on Municipal Broadband** with special guest speaker Bob Master!
+**Verizon FiOS & the Labor Perspective on Municipal Broadband**

-Bob is the District 1 Political Director of the Communication Workers of America (CWA) – the union representing Verizon FiOS technicians, and the largest union to endorse Bernie Sanders in 2016.
+We heard from Bob Master, the District 1 Political Director of the Communication Workers of America (CWA)—the union representing Verizon FiOS technicians, and the largest union to endorse Bernie Sanders in 2016.
 He's also a co-founder of the NY Working Families Party and a longtime socialist labor organizer.

-It's hard to find a better guest speaker on this topic!
+We asked him:

-* How did neoliberalism in the 80s tip the balance of power in favor of cable/fiber providers and what have labor unions done to fight against them?
+**How did neoliberalism in the 80s tip the balance of power in favor of cable/fiber providers and what have labor unions done to fight against them?** (The anti-trust break-up of Bell Telephone gave way to de-regulation and reconsolidation starting in the 80s and on through to today.
+For the most part, the unions have fought for better contracts for their workers, but not against expansion.)

-* How did the city's deal with Verizon to install fiber internet service ("FiOS") across the entire city come about, and how has Verizon's profit motive led to crappier, unequal service?
+**How did the city's deal with Verizon to install fiber internet service ("FiOS") across the entire city come about, and how has Verizon's profit motive led to crappier, unequal service?** (It came about under the Bloomberg administration in an attempt to bridge the digital divide.
+It did not take into account affordability, so low-income residents have not benefited from "access."
+Installation is unequal, but not in the way you would expect—wealthier, historic, less-dense neighborhoods have proven more difficult to wire.)

-* How does the feasibility of a hypothetical citywide public broadband internet service in NYC compare to that of the program in Chattanooga, and would organized labor support such a program anyway?
+**How does the feasibility of a hypothetical citywide public broadband internet service in NYC compare to that of the program in Chattanooga, and would organized labor support such a program?** (A. There is no preexisiting grid to lay a new system over in NYC.
+Chances of the City expropriating broadband infrastructure from Verizon or another bad actor are slim and pretty much unprecedented.
+B. Unions would fight against a public option that would compete with their employer, and potentially jeopardize their jobs with hard-won salaries and benefits.)

-These are the kinds of questions we'll discuss with Bob in this meeting.
-To prepare for it, we ask that you read or skim the following articles in advance.
-They're not required so you're free to show up regardless, but we think they'll provide useful context for the discussion.
+Readings:

 1. *[1 million NYC homes can’t get Verizon FiOS, so the city just sued Verizon](https://arstechnica.com/tech-policy/2017/03/nyc-sues-verizon-alleges-failure-to-complete-citywide-fiber-rollout/)*, Ars Technica.
 News article from a year ago about the city's lawsuit against Verizon for breach of the FiOS contract.